 Davis Elementary - 663

 John Sager Middle School - 355

 College Place High School - 430

 Davis Elementary School offers a complete curriculum with a core focus on literacy, mathematics, and social sciences.
 Bilingual and English acquisition courses are offered.
 In the 2014-2015 school year, Davis added the Highly Capable Program for gifted students to Kindergartners – 5th grade students.

 College Place High School will support a four-year, comprehensive program with an emphasis on Entrepreneurship and Business.
-Currently the High School is serving 9-12 graders.
-Core curriculum, a vocational program, honors, special education, and elective courses are offered.
+Currently, the High School is serving 9-12 graders.
+The core curriculum, a vocational program, honors, special education, and elective courses are offered.
 All students will complete a Personal Finance course as a Board directed requirement.
 College Place High School also supports Sea-Tech and Running Start programs for students.
-For more information regarding Washington State Graduation Requirements CLICK HERE.
+For more information regarding Washington State, Graduation Requirements CLICK HERE.